#51 – KIRI-GA-MINE

 On top the fogs rolled by, riding a strengthening wind and blocking any views down to the lake.
 In keeping with the raped and plundered theme gripping the mountain, something best described as an enormous black box with a white ball on top had been plonked up there with me.
 It was larger than your typical house.
 The ball, I’d suggest, the size of a front end loader.
 I assumed it was some kind of weather station.
 Though a portal to the fourth dimension seemed feasible.
 Dumping my pack I walked around it a couple of times and shot off a few snaps of the strange looking thing.
 It was all locked up and I was left to wonder if it was bigger on the inside than out.

 Over at the summit marker I set up the camera on its mini tripod and posed a pose until the timer allowed a shot to fire off.
 Fifty-one done.
 I was knocking these mountains off like tin ducks at the funfair.
 Forty-nine to go sounded pretty damn sweet.

 I walked off the less developed Western side of the peak, albeit along a service road leading to the top of the ski run.
 Kuruma-yama indeed.

 Northward bound yet again, I strolled the boardwalks lining the Yashima Marsh.
 The highland fogs had cleared allowing views across its golden grassed expanse and back to Kiri-ga-mine; autumn tints urging me ever onward.

-From Yashima I stepped onto the smooth, pale grey tarmac of the Venus Line, a fancily monickered tourist road that wound through the high ground between Kiri-ga-mine and Utsukushi-ga-hara, the next mountain on my hitlist.
-I understood Utsukushi was equally as accessable as Kiri-ga-mine and, I feared, similarly accosted by the trappings of progress…
+From Yashima I stepped onto the smooth, pale grey tarmac of the Venus Line, a fancily monikered tourist road that wound through the high ground between Kiri-ga-mine and Utsukushi-ga-hara, the next mountain on my hitlist.
+I understood Utsukushi was equally as accessible as Kiri-ga-mine and, I feared, similarly accosted by the trappings of progress…